scotws/LiaraForth/docs/MANUAL.md

 A big thanks to the crew at 6502.org, without whom none of this would have happend.
-Also, special thanks to Mike Barry for a steady stream of most very clever code optimizations.
+Also, special thanks to Mike Barry for a steady stream of most very clever code optimizations to Tali and Liara.
+Andrew Jacobs provided invaluable hardware help.

 ### About the Name